grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 communications at key internal managed interfaces within the system are controlled;

-subnetworks for publicly accessible system components are {{ insert: param, sc-07_odp }} separated from internal organizational networks;
+subnetworks for publicly accessible system components are physicallyorlogically separated from internal organizational networks;

 external networks or systems are only connected to through managed interfaces consisting of boundary protection devices arranged in accordance with an organizational security and privacy architecture.